Review: Dread X Collection 2

 A Steam review code was provided by the publisher.

-Disclosure: As a note of transparency, Rely On Horror’s own Rourke Keegan contributed art to Dread X Collection 2, but this in no way affected the impartiality in the review.
+Disclosure: As a note of transparency, Rely On Horror’s own October Keegan contributed art to Dread X Collection 2, but this in no way affected the impartiality in the review.